k8satl/meetups/README.md

 ## Suggestion for Topics

-Please open an issue if you have a sggestion for a topic you'd like to see at one of out meetups.
+Please open an issue if you have a suggestion for a topic you'd like to see at one of out meetups.
 We will rely on thumbs up votes on the issue to rank interest, so campaign for votes if needed!

 ## Interested in Speaking